web3-storage/docs/docs/how-tos/list-directory-contents.md

 ---
+title: Listing the contents of an IPFS directory
-title: List directory contents
+sidebar_label: List directory contents
 description: Learn how to list the contents of an IPFS directory without having to fetch the whole thing.
 ---

-# Listing the contents of an IPFS directory

 When [storing data][howto-store] using the default options, Web3.Storage will wrap your uploaded files in an IPFS directory listing.
 This preserves the original filenames and provides a nicer user experience when downloading files.